spacemeshos/product/smapp_wallets_flows.md

 --------

-## Creating a new Vault
+## Flow 11.
+Creating a new Vault

-User goal: create a new vault.
+User goal: Create a new vault to safely store funds via multisig and ledger wallet support, and optionally set daily spending.

 1. App displays drop-down next to wallet name in `wallet` screen with wallet commands.
-2. User selects `Add new Vault` command from the drop-down.
+1. User selects `Add new Vault` command from the drop-down.
-3. App starts the `new vault` flow (see Figma).
+1. App starts the `new vault` flow (see Figma).

-> New vault is added as an account in the wallet that the user is using in the `wallet` screen.
-In can be added to standard or ledger wallets.
+> New vault is added as an account to the wallet that the user is using in the `wallet` screen.
+It can be added to astandard or a Ledger wallets.

 ----------

-User goal: use an existing vault that may have been created by another wallet, by another user or by a Spacemesh network genesis flow.
+## Flow 12.
+Adding an Existing Vault to a Wallet

-## Adding an Existing Vault to a Wallet
+User goal: Use an existing vault that may have been created by another wallet, by another user or by a Spacemesh network genesis flow.

 1. User selects 'Add existing Vault' command from the wallet's settings commands.
 1. App starts the `add existing vault` flow (see figma).

 -----------

-## Accessing an Existing Vault
+## Flow 13.
+Accessing an Existing Vault

-User goal: view vault state (balance, pending tranasactions, etc...) and execute vault transaction.
+User goal: view vault's state (balance, pending tranasactions, etc...) and execute vault transaction.

 1. App displays an entry for each wallet's vault in the accounts drop down in the `wallet` screen.
 1. User selects a vault from the drop-down.